hanyeah/digital-circuit-simulation/README.md

 Some tools are included such as:
 - for the preparation of truth-tables
 - for running a circuit with a sequence of inputs
-- for repost on how signals propagate through a circuit.
+- for reports on how signals propagate through a circuit.

 Use DrRacket to make documentation from file manual.scrbl.\
 The source-code is in file make-circuit.rkt.\